Executive Director and CEO

 Karen brings to Impact Investing Australia a diverse range of skills from a wide-ranging professional background that includes roles with the Department of Immigration and the Australian Centre for the Moving Image, managing a sales team for an adventure travel company, and working as sub-editor for the Australian Broadcasting Corporation’s ground-breaking disability website, Ramp Up.
 Karen is happy to have found Impact Investing Australia, an organisation with a mission that aligns with her own commitment to social justice.

 Jason Hu is interested in the potential for impact investing to harness the private sector to address societal and environmental problems, creating positive change for business, communities and the environment.
-Jason is currently studying a Bachelor of Arts at the University of Melbourne and is doing volunteer work on Impact Investment Ready.
+Jason is currently studying a Bachelor of Arts at the University of Melbourne and is contracted to provide operations and administrative support for Impact Investment Ready.
 He also volunteers at the Melbourne Microfinance Initiative.